PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 Which will stop the loop once it finds the null character `\0`.

-Translated to a for loop in our code it would look like the following.
+If we convert this to a "for loop" (which is the same as a `while` loop) in our code it would look like the following.

 (change your code to the following)
 ```c